 Applications are currently not being accepted for American Conservatory Theater’s MFA in Acting program.

-A.C.T.’s MFA Program is the last freestanding graduate acting training program in the country not affiliated with a university.
-For more than a decade the organization has had discussions about balancing the financial feasibility of the Program while also providing students with the highest caliber of training, professional performing opportunities and support such as scholarships, mental health services, and more.
+A.C.T.’s MFA Program was the last freestanding graduate acting training program in the country not affiliated with a university.
+For more than a decade, the organization has had discussions about balancing the financial feasibility of the Program while also providing students with the highest caliber of training, professional performing opportunities, and support such as scholarships, mental health services, and more.

-While the graduate training program is coming to an end, A.C.T. remains steadfastly committed to transformative learning by maintaining its Conservatory, which continues to offer a robust array of theater-based classes and training programs including: Studio A.C.T., the Young Conservatory, Summer Training Congress, San Francisco Semester, and Institutional Professional Development.
+While the graduate training program no longer exists, A.C.T. remains steadfastly committed to transformative learning by maintaining its Conservatory, which continues to offer a robust array of theater-based classes and training programs including Studio A.C.T., the Young Conservatory, Summer Training Congress, San Francisco Semester, and institutional Professional Development.
 These programs help participants discover their inner artistry, while also training the artists who will shape the cultural landscape of our society.
-Our Education and Community Programs remain in effect, as well, bringing theater and arts education curricula to schools and community-based organizations across the Bay Area.
+Our Education and Community Programs remain in effect as well, bringing theater and arts education curricula to schools and community-based organizations across the Bay Area.

 HEERF III QUARTERLY REPORTS

 - Quarter 1 Student Portion Budget and Expenditure Report

 - Quarter 2 Student Portion Budget and Expenditure Report

 - Quarter 3 Student Portion Budget and Expenditure Report

 - Quarter 4 Student Portion Budget and Expenditure Report